 targets for hackers.

-Here are a few things you can do to protect your deployment server:
+Here are a few actions you can take to protect your deployment server:

-Since deployment servers typically execute workflows and code in your version control system, if an attacker can slip malicious code into one of your repos, they can bypass most other protections.
-Therefore, it’s critical that you protect your VCS, as described in Section 4.1.3.5.
+Since deployment servers typically execute workflows and code in your version-control system, an attacker who can slip malicious code into one of your repos can bypass most other protections.
+Therefore, protecting your VCS is critical, as described in Section 4.1.3.5.

 Configure your deployment pipeline to require that every deployment is approved by at least one person other than whoever requested the deployment in the first place.
 This ensures that if one developer account is compromised, you always have a second set of eyes to catch malicious code.